Rankings

 A high priority is placed on diversity and inclusion in Howard’s MBA program, and minority students are welcome.

 There are 48 credit hours required to complete the MBA program.
-These include 11 core courses and 5 elective subjects.
+These include 11 core courses and five elective subjects.
 To earn an MBA degree, students must complete 33 credit hours of core business courses.

 Some of the required courses to take are: